Side Effects of Invokana Linked To Amputations, Other Problems

 - Wrongful Death

-The Invokana injury lawyers at Saiontz & Kirk, P.A. provide free case evaluations for individuals throughout the United States who may have suffered problems caused by the diabetes drug.
+At this time, cases involving ketoacidosis, kidney failure, heart attacks and strokes are no longer being accepted.
+However, the Invokana injury lawyers at Saiontz & Kirk, P.A. do provide free case evaluations for individuals throughout the United States who may have suffered amputation problems caused by the diabetes drug.
 Request a free consultation and claim evaluation.

 Invokana Foot and Leg Amputation Side Effects